CatcherITGF/NX-Venom/README.md

 ## Credits

-Special thanks to b7311, lineon, Ruslan, CtC, as well as the discord community `NSwitch 60FPS Cheats & Mods` and `RetroNX` for implementing individual components of this bundle
+Special thanks to b7311, lineon, Ruslan, CtC, discord community `NSwitch 60FPS Cheats & Mods` and `RetroNX` for implementing individual components of this bundle